 The Ultimate Ireland Packing List for Women

 When it comes to figuring out what to wear in Ireland, you need to consider what you will be doing.
 Most of Ireland’s charm lies in its natural attractions so chances are you will be mostly exploring outside in which case your main goal is to be warm and comfortable.
 Dressy clothes really are not required unless you have some sort of formal event.
-That being said, the women of Dublin to tend to be a little better dressed than elsewhere in the country, so you may want to pack a couple of nicer tops for when you are out and about in Dublin, especially at the pubs.
+That being said, the women of Dublin to tend to be a little better dressed than elsewhere in the country, so you may want to add a couple of nicer tops to your Ireland packing list for when you are out and about in Dublin, especially at the pubs.